sqlfluff/sqlfluff/docs/source/rules.rst

 Core Rules
 __________

-Certain rules are belong to the :code:`core` rule group.
+Certain rules belong to the :code:`core` rule group.
 In order for a rule to be designated as :code:`core`, it must meet the following
 criteria: